metacpan/metacpan-cpan-extracted/distros/P/PDL-Opt-Simplex-Simple/README.md

 - `minmax`:  a double-array of min-max pairs (per index for vectors)

     Min-max pairs are clamped before being evaluated by simplex.

+    Note: for internal PDL::Opt::Simplex reasons, the `max` value is increased as `$var_max*1.0001`, or one ten-thousandth bigger than the max value you request.
+See the comment at the top of `PDL::Opt::Simplex::Simple->_simplex_f()` for details

 - `round_result`:  Round the value to the nearest increment of this value upon completion